ElementalMP4/ALISON-V2/README.md

 ### A Sentiment Analyser

-ALISON's Sentiment Analyser is based around the AFINN-111 dataset.
-It contains ~3000 words with scores between -5 and 5.
-To score a piece of text, we can simply search the text for any occurrences of a known, scored word or phrase and do some mathematical goodness. **Because who doesn't love making up random equations they don't understand and calling it AI?**
+ALISON's Sentiment Analyser is based around a dataset of approximately 5000 negative words and 2000 positive words.
+To score a piece of text, we can simply search the text for any occurrences of a known word or phrase and do some mathematical goodness.

 As before, here is a breakdown of the sentiment algorithm: